quicwg/base-drafts/draft-ietf-quic-http.md

 received.
 The same server push can be associated with additional client requests using a PUSH_PROMISE frame with the same Push ID on multiple request streams.
-These associations do not affect the operation of the protocol, but MAY be used by user agents when deciding how to use pushed resources.
+These associations do not affect the operation of the protocol, but MAY be considered by user agents when deciding how to use pushed resources.

 Ordering of a PUSH_PROMISE in relation to certain parts of the response is important.
 The server SHOULD send PUSH_PROMISE frames prior to sending HEADERS